H2CO3/Sparkling/README.md

 In the meantime, please experiment with the library, write extensions, **try to break the code** (I appreciate bug reports), play around with the engine in various situations, on different platforms.
 The more people use Sparkling, the better it will become.
-Check out the platform-specific Makefiles (with special regards to the `BUILD` variable) as well and tailor them to your needs.
+Check out the Makefile (with special regards to the `BUILD` variable) as well and tailor it to your needs.

 Happy programming!